Some good news for homeowners struggling to make ends meet thanks to COVID-19, which as the name implies has been going on for a while now.

 And the REO eviction moratorium applies to properties acquired by Fannie or Freddie via foreclosure or deed-in-lieu of foreclosure transactions.

-The only lingering question now is the deadline to apply for mortgage forbearance.
+The only lingering question now is the deadline to apply for mortgage forbearance, which appears to be a moving target.

-While you can apply until March 31st, 2021 if you have an FHA loan, USDA loan, or VA loan, those with Fannie and Freddie loans currently only have until the end of this month.
+While you can now apply until June 30th, 2021 if you have an FHA loan, USDA loan, VA loan, or Fannie/Freddie loan, that date may also change.

 Whether that date gets extended remains to be seen, but my guess is they’ll push that date out as well.
 Still, if you need help, you probably don’t want to waste time in case they don’t.